Barnstable (village), Massachusetts: Attractions

+Sturgis Library

 The Sturgis Library was constructed in 1644 for the Reverend John Lothrop, founder of Barnstable.
 The building is one of the oldest houses remaining on Cape Cod.
 The house which forms the original part of the library is the oldest building housing a public library in the United States.
 Since Reverend Lothrop used the front room of the house for public worship, another distinction of the Sturgis Library is that it is the oldest structure still standing in America where religious services were regularly held.
 This room is now called "The Lothrop Room" and contains a beamed ceiling and pumpkin-colored wide-board floors that exemplify the quintessential early character of authentic Cape Cod houses.

+Olde Colonial Courthouse

 The Olde Colonial Courthouse is one of the oldest courthouses in the United States.
 Built of wood, court proceedings of the King's Court were interrupted in 1774 by James Otis, Samuel Adams and 1,500 other protestors opposed to the King's bill of attainder that denied the right of colonists to a jury trial.
 As a result, the King's judge decided to cease holding cases.
 It served as a state courthouse until 1838.
 This courthouse in now a museum and hosts the "Tales of Cape Cod", a local tourist attraction.